 See husband, lover, relationships, wife

-LGBT people use various terms to describe their commitments.
+LGBTQ people use various terms to describe their commitments.
 Ask the source what term he or she prefers, if possible.
 If not, “partner” is generally acceptable.

 See husband, wife, lover, partner